Close Menu

 PROVE YOUR RESIDUAL FUNCTIONAL CAPACITY (RFC)

 However, we know your case is different than anyone else’s case.
-You may have cancer or scoliosis in your spine.
+You may have breast cancer or scoliosis in your spine.
 Or, you may have a rare disease.
 Even if you don’t have a rare disease, your symptoms are stopping you from working.
 We know it is difficult.
 No one wants to face the SSA alone.
 Especially when you are not feeling your best and you don’t have a job.

 TEAMWORK AND EXPERIENCE WIN BENEFITS

 The best thing about hiring us is we take care of your case.
-We have experts who will help you apply for SSD and SSI benefits.
+We have experts who will help you apply for SSDI and SSI benefits.
 If you need help filing out SSA’s paperwork, we will help you fill out the forms.
 We help you collect your records.
 Also, we appeal any SSA denial.
 If your case is denied, then we request your hearing.

 Then, we prepare you for court.
 Preparation for court requires review of your records.
 It also requires preparing you as a witness.
 We help you testify about your condition and we explain the questions the judge will ask you in court.